Zum Hauptinhalt springen

 Über den Autor

-Claude McKay was born in Jamaica, and moved to the U.S. in 1912 to study at the Tuskgee Institute.
+Claude McKay (1889-1948), born Festus Claudius McKay, is widely regarded as one of the most important literary and political writers of the interwar period and the Harlem Renaissance.
+Born in Jamaica, he moved to the United States in 1912 to study at the Tuskegee Institute.
 In 1928, he published his most famous novel, Home to Harlem, which won the Harmon Gold Award for Literature.
-He also published two other novels, Banjo and Banana Bottom, as well as a collection of short stories, Gingertown, two autobiographical books, A Long Way from Home and My Green Hills of Jamaica and a work of non-fiction, Harlem: Negro Metropolis.
+He also published two other novels Banjo and Banana Bottom, as well as a collection of short stories, Gingertown, two autobiographical books, A Long Way from Home and My Green Hills of Jamaica, and a work of nonfiction, Harlem: Negro Metropolis.
 His Selected Poems was published posthumously, and in 1977 he was named the national poet of Jamaica.
+In 2009, his lost manuscript for the 1930s novel Amiable with Big Teeth was discovered among the archived papers of Samuel Roth at Columbia University, and was published for the first time in 2017 by Penguin Classics.

 Details